debamitra/debs-journal/learning-karpathy.md

 Other days, I am lost again.
 What is a gradient?
 What does `zip()` even do?

+At one point, I realized I wasn’t getting gradients at all.
+The 3D analogy of walking up a hill and choosing a direction just confused me more.
+I kept asking ChatGPT, sharing whatever half-baked understanding I had, and letting it correct me again and again until something finally clicked.

+The idea of partial derivatives and gradients started to make more sense when I began thinking of a derivative as sensitivity — how fast the output of a function changes with respect to its inputs.
+That framing helped me connect the math to what the code was actually doing.

 As I spend more time in the Math World, I start marveling at the beauty of it.
 Mathematics isn't just about memorizing formulas.
 It's more like entering a world defined by rules.
 In that world, one explores and finds what is true.
 Intuition and logic work hand in hand. e.g When I was trying to understand the Chain Rule, why multiplying derivatives works, Karpathy’s analogy made it click.
 If a cyclist is going twice as fast as a walker, and a car is going four times as fast as the cyclist, the car is going eight times faster than the walker (2 X 4).
 That’s the chain rule.

 Maybe learning math isn't about knowing everything perfectly.
 Maybe it's about becoming comfortable in a space that once felt scary.
 Its about recognizing patterns and discovering ideas and making sense of them.